-Target / Goal Action / Strategy Who When Reporting 3.5.1 All gifted and talented students are identified Develop a Gifted &amp; Talented Development Plan 2016-2022.
-GTC 2016 onwards Not yet done and opportunities for enhancement provided.
-2 Develop ILP's for all identified gifted & talented students.
-GTC 2016 onwards Done
+Target / Goal Action / Strategy Who When Reporting 3.5.1 All gifted and talented students are identified Develop a Gifted & Talented Development Plan 2016-2022.
+GTC 2017 onwards Not yet done and opportunities for enhancement provided.
+Develop ILP's for all identified gifted & talented students.
+GTC 2017 onwards Keep existing and expore other gifted programmes for students